IamSila/alx-higher_level_programming/0x00-python-hello_world/README.md

     Your program should be exactly 5 lines long
     You are not allowed to create new variables
     You are not allowed to use string literals
+TIP:Be carefull with the indexing

+#TASK9.
+Easter egg
+1.print the zen of python - imprting this module
+2.It is a script - shebang
+3.It should be executable - chmod command